-WSP has been involved for more than a decade with this iconic development – from the planning and original design to the recent expansion of the Exhibition Centre.
+WSP has been involved for more than a decade with this iconic development – from the planning and original design to the recent expansion project.
 From the beginning, our designs have factored in the need for, and helped to seamlessly facilitate, the precinct’s future expansion.

-On the original project completed in 2009, we delivered an integrated service for the Exhibition Centre, the Crown Promenade Hotel and its multi-level car park. to this landmark green development This included , including all building services, as well as structural, sustainability consultancy and architectural lighting.
-We also provided all engineering services and specialist environmental services for the South Wharf Retail and Hilton HotelCommercial Centre, with involvement from the bid phase through to final delivery.
+On the original project completed in 2009, we delivered an integrated service for MCEC and the precinct.
+This included all building services, as well as structural, sustainability consultancy and architectural lighting.
+We also provided all engineering services and specialist environmental services, with involvement from the bid phase through to final delivery.

 The Art of Forward Planning